codevalley/friday-api/docs/guides/deploy-publish.md

 **In short**:
 - **Clone** → **Configure `.env`** → **Run** `sudo ./deploy.sh <domain> <email>` (with or without `--external-db`) → **Success**.

 You can now maintain your application by pulling changes and re-running the script.
-The jwilder proxy + let’s encrypt automatically refreshes certs.
+The jwilder proxy + let's encrypt automatically refreshes certs.
 Volumes store persistent data.
 This is a straightforward, reproducible way to run your **Friday API** on a DO droplet!

 **Enjoy your newly deployed API!**